fugu-chop/launch_school/rb139_assessment/questions_to_address.md

 a = { puts "I am a string object!" }
 # SyntaxError ((irb):1: syntax error, unexpected '}', expecting =>)

-def call_proc(str, &block1, &block2)
+def call_proc(str, &block)
-  block1.call(str)
-  block2.call(str)
+  block.call(str)
 end

 call_proc("Joe") { |str| puts "#{str}, I am a string object!" }
-# I am a string object
+# Joe, I am a string object!
 # => nil
 ```
 In our above example, we demonstrate on `line 1` that blocks cannot be assigned to local variables - Ruby will interpret the 'block' as an attempt to create a hash object, and thus raise a `SyntaxError`.
 However, on `line 4-6`, we define a `call_proc` method with an `str` parameter and a `&block` parameter.

 On `line 8`, we call the `call_proc` method, passing in a string object `"Joe"` as an argument.
 We also pass a block as an argument to the `call_proc` method, defining the block with a block parameter `str`.
 Within the method definition, the `&block` syntax allows us to pass a block to the method, and convert that method to a simple `Proc` object as we pass the block to the `call_proc` method.

 As a side note, in order for this to work, the `&` syntax must be applied to the __last__ parameter in the method (only a single block can be passed to the method in this fashion).

 As we convert the block to a `Proc` object, the `Proc` object is assigned to the method local variable `block`.
 The `block.call(str)` syntax then is a call to `Proc#call`, which executes the newly converted `Proc` object, outputting `"Joe, I am a string object!"` and returning `nil`.